MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/editor.md

 ### Setting and Reading Text

-Editor, like other text-presenting views, exposes the `Text` property. `Text` can be used to set and read the text presented by the `Editor`.
-The following example demonstrates setting text in XAML:
+The `Editor`, like other text-presenting views, exposes the `Text` property.
+This property can be used to set and read the text presented by the `Editor`.
+The following example demonstrates setting the `Text` property in XAML:

 ```xaml
 <Editor Text="I am an Editor" />